jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Perhaps if you make user remember:
 "You can view any object in the standard way you want to.
-If you are at somebody else's computer, and you are unfamiliar with the way the object is presented, just switch to the standard view that you do know, and you will be comfortable with it again."
+If you are at somebody else's computer, and you are unfamiliar with the way the object is presented, just switch to the standard view that you do know, and you might be comfortable with it again."
 But then formulated easier.
 Make any user remember such meta facts, and most of them may be able to handle any digital object.

 JJ